 Using a hand-drawn map, we found the family-run spot, which offered a package of food and a visit to see their raft of ducks ($4, kids free).
 Suddenly, we were in borrowed sandals and feed was being thrown on our feet.
 The ducks chased us while trying to bite our feet with their bills as the owner screamed, “It’s like a massage!”
 We then greeted the resident water buffalo before heading back on our bikes.
 These are the types of peculiar travel experiences that I had while backpacking in my 20s and love having again with my family (my husband less so).

-High: Four Seasons The Nam Hai
+Higher end: Four Seasons The Nam Hai

 As much as I love reliving my backpacking days, entering the Four Seasons Nam Hai was extraordinary.
-We booked with a fourth night free, which brought the cost down from $750 per night to $660 per night for a one-bedroom, ocean-view villa with an included exquisite breakfast.
+We booked through FHR to get the fourth night free, which brought the cost down from $750 (about £550) per night to $660 (about £485) per night for a one-bedroom, ocean-view villa with an included exquisite breakfast.

 The magical thing about a luxury resort is that they pretty much know where you are at all times and can reach you.
 With the kids safely in childcare, we attended a Vietnamese cooking class arranged by the hotel that included a visit to the local market.
 When we returned from the market with our fresh ingredients, the cooking assistant notified the babysitter to bring my youngest son to me at the cooking school via a golf cart because he needed to breastfeed.

 When the baby finished his lunch, his babysitter whisked him away again, which made me feel like a mother in “Downton Abbey.”
 We could not have dropped the fresh shrimp into hot sizzling oil with our tiny children in tow.
-The Cooking Academy was $115 each and included our fantastic five-course lunch of grilled calamari skewers, grouper in banana leaf and wok-fried prawns in tamarind sauce.
+The Cooking Academy was $115 (about £85) each and included our fantastic five-course lunch of grilled calamari skewers, grouper in banana leaf and wok-fried prawns in tamarind sauce.

-To round off the experience, on our last night we went into the ever so photogenic Hoi An to see the lanterns lining the streets.
+To round off the experience, on our last night we went into the photogenic Hoi An to see the lanterns lining the streets.
 We wandered the streets until our children melted down, and then hopped in a taxi back to the hotel and into bed.

 When packing the next morning, we realized that my DSLR camera was gone and must have been left in the taxi.
-Normally, that might been adios to the camera, but the hotel quickly pulled the license plates off the security camera of us arriving the night before, located the driver and had my camera back in my hands by our 11am departure.
+Normally, that might been adios to the camera, but the hotel quickly pulled the license plates off the security camera of us arriving the night before, located the driver and had my camera back in my hands by our 11 a.m. departure.

-The adage goes that a vacation with kids is just a trip and never a vacation.
+The adage goes that a holiday with kids is just a trip and never a holiday.
 After enjoying sightseeing and adventure time, end your family trip at a luxury resort with safe, reliable on-site childcare so you have time to truly unwind and maybe even have a date before returning home.
 Using this high/low method, you can average out the costs either with points or cash while enjoying both secluded luxury and local culture.

 Welcome to The Points Guy!